Singapore at the Olympics

 Singapore has sent athletes to the celebration of the Olympic Games since 1948, when it was established as a separate British crown colony from the Straits Settlements just over three months before the commencement of the 1948 Summer Olympics.
 (Note: Prior to 1948, ethnic Chinese from Singapore had also competed for China at the Olympics as part of their football team, namely Chua Boon Lay in 1936, and Chia Boon Leong and Chu Chee Seng in 1948.)
 It continued to send a team to the Games until 1964 when the Singaporean delegation competed with Malaysia, which sent a combined team.

 Upon Singapore's full independence from Malaysia in 1965, the country continued to participate in all subsequent editions of the Summer Olympics except in 1980 when the country participated in a large United States–led boycott against the Soviet invasion of Afghanistan.
 Singapore was the host of the inaugural Summer Youth Olympic Games in 2010.

-Singapore made their Winter Olympics debut at the 2018 Winter Olympics, with speed skater, Cheyenne Goh, competing in the short track speed skating event.
+Singapore made its debut at the Winter Olympic Games in 2018, with speed skater, Cheyenne Goh, competing in the short track speed skating event.
 The Singapore National Olympic Council (SNOC) is the National Olympic Committee for Singapore.